heav3n21/prework-study-guide/README.md

-# prework-study-guide
-# Study Guide
+# Study Guide Webpage

 ## Description

-- My motivation was my desire to wwanting to become a software dev.
-- I built this website to understand the building blocks of HTML, CSS, and JS.
-- This web application helps students write notes and study in a simple format.
-- I learned the fundamentals of HTML, CSS, and JS.
+This study Guide was created for boot camp students who were going through the Prework.
+It contains notes on HTML, CSS, git, and JavaScript.

 ## Installation

 N/A

 ## Usage
-This applications has 3 topics that include HTML,CSS, and JS. to allow users to read notes on them.
+To use this Study guide, you can review the notes in each section.
+For suggestions on what to study first, open the Chrome DevTools by pressing command+Option+I (MacOS) or Control+Shift+I (windows).A console panel should open either below or to the side of the webpage in the browser.
+There you will see a list of topics we learned from Prework along with a suggestion on which topic to study first.